maestro-server/webdocs/docs/installing/index.rst

 --------

 Productionize
 *************

 Should you follow the steps below to run the Maestro on production.

 - Using external Database and RabbitMq  - `More details about external DB <http://docs.maestroserver.io/en/latest/installing/external_db.html>`_.
 - Using a reliable store engine as AWS S3 - `More details about upload <http://docs.maestroserver.io/en/latest/installing/upload.html>`_.
-- Configurate a third-party SMTP system -  `More details about SMTP <http://docs.maestroserver.io/en/latest/installing/smtp.html>`_.
+- Configuration a third-party SMTP system -  `More details about SMTP <http://docs.maestroserver.io/en/latest/installing/smtp.html>`_.
 - Spin up two or more instance of client, server, discovery, reports, analytics and data.
 [Expect websocket and scheduler]
 - Set a unique value for each ``SECRETJWT`` key - `More details about tokens <http://docs.maestroserver.io/en/latest/installing/tokens.html>`_.
 - Use a external loadbalance to handle ssl connections.